Best Video Conferencing Software for Business Communication

 Limitations

-• Not ideal for organizations without dedicated IT infrastructure or administration capability
+• Not ideal without dedicated IT infrastructure or administration

-• External guest access requires additional configuration compared to cloud platforms
+• External guest access requires additional configuration vs. cloud platforms

 Feature Comparison: What Matters Most for Enterprise Buyers